 Derco Aerospace has signed a 12-month nonexclusive deal with 3M’s Aerospace and Aircraft Maintenance department to distribute its complete lineup of surface-protection products for a range of military aircraft.
 The agreement covers the use of 3M protective coatings, which include polyurethane protective boots and tapes that help prevent corrosion and so extend service life.

 Hydraulics International has been awarded two U.S. government contracts–one for the Lockheed Martin F-35 Joint Strike Fighter (JSF) and a second to supply corrosion control carts to the U.S. Navy.
 For the JSF, the company will provide both diesel and electric power supplies.
+To date, four systems of this type have been purchased and will be used during the assembly and flight test of the first low rate of initial production batch of F-35s.

 Extending paint life and preventing corrosion are money-saving claims for the use of Xzilon, a liquid formula developed by Granitize of South Gate, California.
 Xzilon has been certified for application by major airframe manufacturers such as Airbus and Boeing.